maryreader/personal-website/content/publication/making-work-pay-the-labor-market-effects-of-capping-child-benefits-in-larger-families/index.md

 title: Making work pay?
 The labor market effects of capping child benefits in larger families
 publication_types:
-  - "0"
+  - "3"
 authors:
+  - admin
+  - Kate Andersen
+  - Ruth Patrick
+  - Aaron Reeves
-  - Mary Reader, Kate Andersen, Ruth Patrick, Aaron Reeves and Kitty Stewart
+  - Kitty Stewart
 abstract: Child benefits are typically paid on a per-child basis, without restrictions on family size.
 In this paper we generate unique evidence on the effects of capping child benefits by family size by examining the introduction